Shotpouch Creek

 Beaver Habitat Enhancement

-On a tributary of Shotpouch Creek the Watershed Council will be installing multiple beaver dam analogs and post assisted log structures, which will mimic the positive effects of beaver activity and encourage beaver establishment in the restored site.
+On an untreated tributary of Shotpouch Creek, the Watershed Council will install multiple beaver dam analogs and post assisted log structures.
+Newly installed structures will mimic the positive effects of beaver activity and encourage beaver establishment in the restored site.
 Beaver dams help to retain water and provide enhanced habitat for fish and other aquatic organisms without impeding their movement through the stream.

-Native plants will be planted along the entire restoration site to encourage beaver activity and replace trees that are expected to be effected by emerald ash borer.
+The Council will plant native plants along the restoration site to encourage beaver activity and replace trees that are expected to be effected by emerald ash borer.
 In previously planted sites invasive plants that have established since restoration will be removed and some trees will have wire-cages removed to allow beaver activity.